Lucas Pouille: 2019: First Grand Slam semifinal, third Masters quarterfinal

-2021: Return to tennis after hiatus due to surgery, out of top 100
+2021-23: Return after hiatus due to surgery, out of top 600, back to Majors

-Pouille returned from right elbow surgery in January by playing at the Open Quimper Bretagne.
+Pouille returned from right elbow surgery in January by playing at the 2021 Open Quimper Bretagne.
 As the top seed, he lost in the first round to eventual finalist Filip Horanský.
-Seeded second at the Open Quimper Bretagne II, he was defeated in the second round by qualifier Tobias Kamke.
-He pulled out of the Australian Open due to the advice of his team.
+Seeded second at the Open Quimper Bretagne II, he was defeated in the second round by qualifier Tobias Kamke He pulled out of the Australian Open due to the advice of his team.

 In Montpellier, Pouille was eliminated in the first round by wildcard and compatriot, Benjamin Bonzi.
 At the Open 13, he was beaten in the second round by second seed and two-time defending champion, Stefanos Tsitsipas.
 As the top seed in Biella, he lost in the second round to Illya Marchenko.

 Pouille kicked off his clay-court season at the Andalucía Open.
 He was defeated in the first round by Ričardas Berankis.
 At the Monte-Carlo Masters, he earned his first top-100 victory since Tokyo in 2019 by beating World No. 48 Guido Pella in the first round.
 In the second round, he defeated another top 100 player, Alexei Popyrin.
 He ended up losing his third-round match to Alejandro Davidovich Fokina.
 At the French Open, he fell in the first round to Pablo Cuevas.

 Starting his grass-court season at the Stuttgart Open, Pouille lost in the first round of qualifying to Altuğ Çelikbilek.
 At the Queen's Club Championships, he was beaten in the first round of qualifying by Viktor Troicki.
 Getting past qualifying at the first edition of the Mallorca Championships, he was defeated in the first round by sixth seed Karen Khachanov.
-At Wimbledon, he lost in the first round to 29th seed Cameron Norrie.
+At 2021 Wimbledon, he lost in the first round to 29th seed Cameron Norrie.